-The ownership of intellectual property (IP), and the rights of certain subsidiaries and business units to use it, can be difficult to untangle when the use of IP by subsidiaries and business units does not correspond to the corporate structure contemplated for the transaction.
-These issues should be identified early in the transaction process to ensure that:
+Intellectual property rights often present unique issues in carve-out transactions.
+The ownership of intellectual property, and the rights of certain subsidiaries and business units to use it, can be difficult to untangle when the use of intellectual property by subsidiaries and business units does not correspond to the corporate structure contemplated for the transaction.
+These issues should be identified early in the transaction process to ensure that the:

-- · The deal is structured properly. - The value of the IP rights conveyed is built into the overall deal value.
+- Deal is structured properly. - Value of the intellectual property rights conveyed are built into the overall deal value.